resplab/cumulcalib/README.md

 [![R-CMD-check](https://github.com/resplab/cumulcalib/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/resplab/cumulcalib/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of cumulcalib is to enable the use of the assessment of prediction model calibration using the cumulative calibration methodology.
+The goal of cumulcalib is to enable the assessment of prediction model calibration using the cumulative calibration methodology.
 For more information, please refer to the original publication (<https://doi.org/10.1002/sim.10138>).
 The package also